john-szetho/code-playground/README.md

 Have a go at implementing a script to change the background colour of the box on click.

 Step 9:
 If you made it this far, nice job!!
-Feel free to ask for more steps/direction
+This is the basics of coding websites.

 -----

 Files:

-← `README.md`: The file you are currently reading ;)
+← `README.md`: This file :)

 ← `index.html`: This is the main HTML page for structuring your website and its contents.